Highlights

 For residents looking for a temporary water softener system, renting can be a good option.
 Still, if you’re a homeowner and plan on living in your home for years to come, it’s more cost-effective to buy a water softener.

 For anyone who already decided to rent a water softener instead of making that initial investment to purchase one, take a look at your monthly bills and calculate how much you’ve paid in rental fees.
 You may have already spent more money than necessary if you’d purchased the water softener.
-In which case, consider making the switch to water softener ownership.
+In this case, consider making the switch to water softener ownership.

 A common misconception is that a water softener system becomes a permanent part of the house once installed, but this is a myth.

-A licensed, professional local water softener company can disconnect and reinstall a water softener for customers when they move.
+A licensed, professional water softener company can disconnect and reinstall a water softener for customers when they move.
 In other words, the investment that you made in a water softener can travel with you to the next home to continue giving you a return on your investment.

 The only main concern is if you’re a renter, as you may need to obtain permits and permission from the homeowner or property manager before installing or removing a water softener system, so always give your property manager a call before making any changes to your rental.